OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/configure-saml.md

 When there is a match, the Users application associates the user logging in to the existing OutSystems group.
 If there's no match, OutSystems first creates a new group with the same name as the Identity Provider Server group and then associates the user to that group.

-_Known limitation:_ In Azure AD, group names received from the Identity Provider Server consist only of a globally unique identifier (GUID).
-This means that to have a match between Azure AD groups and OutSystems groups you must name the OutSystems groups using these GUID values.
+_Known limitation:_ In Microsoft Entra, group names received from the Identity Provider Server consist only of a globally unique identifier (GUID).
+This means that to have a match between Microsoft Entra groups and OutSystems groups you must name the OutSystems groups using these GUID values.

 ## Troubleshooting SAML authentication issues